benzenwen/benzenwen.github.io/_posts/2015-02-03-Radio-Shack-Amazon-Locker.md

 Annika also included the above coupon.

 It struck me as a little bizzare, that a bricks-and-mortar retailer would lease out precious floor space to the enemy.
 I hoped for the sake of Radio Shack shareholders that they were charging a pretty penny for the privilege of becoming a transient UPS Store / Mailbox Etc.  The coupon didn't work on me.
-I opened up my locker cell and struck up a a quick conversation with the store staff.
-Otherwise, I left empty-handed.
+I opened up my locker cell and got my package.
+I struck up a a quick conversation with the store staff.
+Except for my Amazon package, I left empty-handed.

 The retail location of the store is in the middle of a busy commercial block.
 A well-travelled light rail line runs half a block away.
 A